Jump to:

 Epidemiology

 Most toxic exposures (including heavy metals, organophosphates, and biologics) are small scale, or from suicidal or homicidal incidents.
-A large proportion of neuropathies have an unknown etiology, and 24% of all peripheral neuropathies are attributed to drugs or toxins.14 In the United States, chemotherapeutic agents are the most commonly thought of drug to cause neuropathy.
+A large proportion of neuropathies have an unknown etiology, and 24% of all peripheral neuropathies are attributed to drugs or toxins.
+In the United States, chemotherapeutic agents are one of the most common drugs to cause neuropathy.
 Overall prevalence of chemotherapy induced peripheral neuropathy (CIPN) is variable with a time dependent course.
 In a systematic review of 4139 patients, 68% of patients were found to have CIPN within the first month, which subsequently decreased to 60% at 3 months and 30% after 6 months.
-Variables increasing the risk of neuropathic deterioration include duration of treatment, combination therapy, baseline neuropathy, history of smoking, comorbidities, and cumulative dose.15
+Variables increasing the risk of neuropathic deterioration include duration of treatment, combination therapy, baseline neuropathy, history of smoking, comorbidities, and cumulative dose.5 Alcohol represents 10% of polyneuropathies.
+And approximately 40% of those with chronic alcohol use are estimated to experience neuropathy.2

 Pathology